The most powerful tool for connecting with your students.

 This video highlights the work Doug Overton facilitated while working with Mesquite ISD, a large school district within the Dallas/Fort Worth area.

-Classroom Circles: A Toolkit for Building Relationships and Strengthening School Community
+Classroom Circles 2nd Edition: A Toolkit for Building Relationships and Strengthening School Community

-Edtomorrow’s John Whalen is the author of the book Classroom Circles: A Toolkit for Building Relationships and Strengthening School Communities.
+Edtomorrow’s John Whalen and Denise “Circlemamma” Holliday are the authors of the book Classroom Circles 2nd Edition: A Toolkit for Building Relationships and Strengthening School Communities.
 The book is an excellent resource for educators and is the go-to classroom guide for Circles.